New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- New England was 5-3 against the spread, and 5-3 overall, at home last year.
+- New England was 5-3 overall, and 5-3 against the spread, at home last season.

-- The Patriots were 3-2 ATS as 2.5-point favorites or greater at home last season.
+- Last year, as 3-point favorites or greater at home, the Patriots were 3-2 ATS.

-- New England went over the total twice in eight home games last season.
+- New England went over the total twice in eight home games last year.

 - Last season in away games, New Orleans was 5-3 against the spread and 6-2 overall.

+- The Saints went 4-3 ATS as 3-point underdogs or more away from home.

-- Last year, in eight away games, New Orleans hit the over four times.
+- Last year, in four of eight away games New Orleans went over the total.

 Powered by Data Skrive.